In the previous section the

 --recommended switch.
 This will install all the

 drivers in beta stage or better and annotated UAST support.
 But if you're

 interested in installing all official language drivers, even the

 ones that have alpha status and only native AST support, you can use the

 $ docker exec -it bblfshd bblfshctl driver install --all

-You can add a driver to the server using one stored in the local Docker daemon instead of the offical ones at Dockerhub.
-This is specially useful when developing new drivers as it allows you to test versions of your driver integrated into the server.
+You can add a driver to the server using one stored in the local Docker daemon instead of the official ones at Dockerhub.
+This is especially useful when developing new drivers as it allows you to test versions of your driver integrated into the server.

 If you want to do this, the Unix socket that Docker uses to communicate with the